Suspicious vehicle prompts evacuations in downtown Baltimore

-BALTIMORE (AP) — Buildings are being evacuated and streets are being blocked off in downtown Baltimore as police investigate a suspicious vehicle at a parking garage.
+outlets report that bomb technicians and hazardous materials crews were dispatched to a parking garage.

-Media outlets reported Monday that bomb technicians and hazardous materials crews have been dispatched to the scene.
+One of the evacuated buildings is the headquarters of T. Rowe Price and also houses the firm PricewaterhouseCoopers.

-One of the buildings that was evacuated is the headquarters of T. Rowe Price and also houses the firm PricewaterhouseCoopers.
+Baltimore Mayor Bernard C. “Jack” Young’s office released a statement saying the episode began around 10:40 a.m. when the city’s fire department received a threat of a suspicious vehicle parked at a building.
+The statement said local and federal law enforcement officials were on the scene and that all buildings in the surrounding area were evacuated.

 Stephen Luck, a security specialist at T. Rowe Price, told The Baltimore Sun that the building’s fire alarm activated shortly after 11 a.m.